mwalz1/P2P-TicTacToe/README.md

 java Main # optionally pass in the port e.g. java Main 5000
 ```

 This will start a server at [`localhost:3000`](http://localhost:3000) if you used the default port.
 To play against yourself, you will need to open two instances of the application.
-In the first instance, click `"Host Game"` copy the access code that appeared.
+In the first instance, click `"Host Game"` and then copy the access code that appeared.
 In the second window, paste the access code in the `Access Code` field and then click `"Find Game"`.
 After, you will be able to take turns placing your markers.

 > Remember, the host always goes first!